vladimir-babichev/gitops-flow/acm.md

 ## Open issues

 1. How to delete application/placements?
 Current problem if we delete in dev, it will also remove `applicaiton`s and `placementRef`s referenced in prod.
-Possible solution:
+    1. Possible solution:
-    1. Do resource addition in dev
-    1. Do resource deletion and addition in prod
+        1. Store applications and placement rules in environment specific folders, ie:
+            ```
+            /application/
+                /dev
+                    fluent-bit.yaml
+                    ...
+                /lobdev
+                    fluent-bit.yaml
+                    ...
+            /placement-rules/
+                /dev
+                    westeu.yaml
+                    ...
+                /lobdev
+                    northeu.yaml
+                    ...
+            ```

 ---